nmattia/rulex/README.md

 ## Contributing

+### I want no business with Ruby.

+Rulex is very young, and everything is very likely to break down.
+Just use it, and open an issue if something goes wrong.
+You can also contact me.

+### I want no business with LaTeX.

+That's the point.
+Seriously, the code might need some refactoring, and can always use cool tricks.

 1. Fork it ( https://github.com/Nicowcow/rulex/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

 ### What can I do?